defold/doc/docs/en/tutorials/war-battles.md

         self.firing = false -- <2>
     end
     ```
     1. If the `firing` flag is true, tell the factory component called "rocketfactory" that you just created to spawn a new game object.
+Note the character '#' that indicates that what follows is the id of a component.
-    2. Set the flag to false.
+    2. Set the firing flag to false.
 This flag will be set in `on_input()` each frame the player presses the fire key.

 7. Scroll down to the `on_input()` function.
-Add a fourth `elseif` for the case where the function is called with the "fire" action:
+Add a fourth `elseif` for the case where the function is called with the "fire" action and only the one frame when the key is pressed down:

     ```lua
         ...